andrewwyld/CSRewardMaticACV/Report.md

 1. Apply the scale factor directly on the currently calculated score value, which in turn would result in advancing the user through the remaining groups of rewards.
 2. Keep a secondary "Bonus score" and scale that bsaed on the current main score value.
 Could provide access to bonus levels, which a user may choose to pursue or not.

+In both scenarios already received rewards shall not be altered in any way, unless this is intentionally desired to be done at the application level.